 Our waitress brought us menus, followed by coffee and tall glasses of water.
-Although we’d already had a sneak preview of the menu on Jumbars’ website, we took our time perusing the many offerings.
+Although we’d already had a on Jumbars’ website, we took our time perusing the many offerings.
 Assorted omelettes, and homemade breads caught our eye.
 M chose a New England Omelette with a homemade English Muffin.
 I chose a Garden Omelette.

 As we waited for our food we chatted quietly about the past week and the spring to come, in the way of old married folk.
 Around us singles read, while friends and other couples talked.
 At the table behind us, grandparents had their two-year old grandson for a Saturday morning outing.
 The well-mannered boy thoroughly enjoyed his whole wheat waffle with Nutella and bananas.

 Our breakfast soon arrived.
 “The jams are on the sideboard,” said the waitress.
 We each made a trip up front to choose from assorted jam pots of homemade preserves.
 Also on the sideboard was a huge selection of teas.

 M chose the New England Omelette, three eggs filled with maple sage pork sausage, thin slices of Granny Smith apple slices, and cheddar cheese.
 His order surprised me.
 He normally stays away from omelettes because of their dryness but he said he liked the description and was willing to chance it.
 “Moist and delicious,” he said.
 “Fantastic!”